 For retailers Black Friday generally refers to the point in the year when their balance sheets go from “in the red” to a positive “in the black” due to the huge increase in sales from holiday shoppers.
 (For a larger context on the origins of the term, History.com has a nice summary).

-For B2B companies, whether you’re in the SaaS space, B2B product sales, or some form of professional services, the holiday season means something a little different.
+For B2B companies–whether you’re in the SaaS space, B2B product sales, or some form of professional services–the holiday season means something a little different.
 Not every brand will benefit from a cheeky holiday themed promotion (in fact, most won’t).
-Sure, you can run a culture-focused holiday themed newsletter, or run some fun and spritely social media plays featuring the office dog wearing reindeer antlers, but when push comes to shove these will do little to impact your end of year performance.
+Sure, you can run a culture-focused holiday themed newsletter, or some fun and spritely social media plays featuring the office dog wearing reindeer antlers, but when push comes to shove these will do little to impact your end of year performance.

-With all that said, Q4 is still a critical moment for B2B brands to be thinking about their sales and marketing approach, and despite the alignment of many marketing and sales operations, we often see the end of the year push sales people and marketers in different directions.
+With all that said, Q4 is still a critical moment for B2B brands to be thinking about their sales and marketing approach.
+Let’s look at a few B2B Q4 optimization strategies.

 B2B Sales in Q4

-While Thanksgiving through the new year are typically slow for B2B brands, early september through Thanksgiving are some of the hottest selling and closing months of the year.
-With January 1st fast approaching, sales reps are pushing hard to make their end of year numbers before the holiday season begins in full and they run out of runway to close
+While the period between Thanksgiving and the new year is typically slow for B2B brands, early September through Thanksgiving offers some of the hottest selling and closing months of the year.
+With January 1st fast approaching, sales reps push hard to make their end of year numbers before the holiday season begins and they run out of runway to close.

 - Budgets are expiring at the end of the year, so your customer has some “use it or lose it” cash to spend.
 (Tip: Think about how your product or service fits into your audience’s end of year spending story.
 Give them ideas as to how they might use that budget effectively.)